tomgallagher/RecordReplay/README.md

 * Our automated tests give you quick feedback on whether your application works as intended.

-* Tests run in your Chrome browser so Record/Replay works no matter how you develop your site, be it React, Angular, Vue or some other framework.
+* Tests run in your Chrome browser so Record/Replay works no matter how you develop your application, be it React, Angular, Vue or some other framework.

 * We aim to serve all developers, from those with no programming experience to those with experience of multiple testing frameworks.